Paint by Number Tutorials for Beginners

 Melissa does have a really good tip on the direction where to go though.
 To avoid smearing your paint that has not dried, try to move in a direction that prevents you from laying your hand on wet paint.

 So if you are right-handed, working from left to right helps.
 If you are a leftie, working from right to left is best.
+And always work from top to bottom, so that your hand does not rest on wet paint.

 With 24 colors on most of our canvas, you would need to switch colors often.
 We recommend waiting for directly neighboring colors to dry first before painting in that area, to make sure no mixing in colors and maintaining a crisps line.
 But acrylic paint dries really fast so you won’t have to wait for long.